 NCADE FAQ

 This FAQ responds to questions frequently asked about the National Center for Advanced Development in Education (NCADE) which would be authorized by the New Essential Education Discoveries (NEED) Act.
-This is a bipartisan bill that was introduced in the U.S. House of Representatives in December 2023 and will soon be introduced in the U.S. Senate.
+This is a bipartisan bill that was introduced in the U.S. House of Representatives in December 2023 and in the U.S. Senate in July 2024.

 What makes NCADE different from the Education Innovation and Research (EIR) program and other R&D programs funded by the U.S. Department of Education, including the Institute of Education Sciences (IES)?